Picking the Right Hotel Can Make or Break a Holiday

 My last trip was during the Russian, pre-Christmas season in the last week of December 2015.
 On my previous trips I stayed at the wonderful Belmond Grand Hotel Europe but on this sojourn I wanted to try out a different classy hotel.
 My options were the pricey new Four Seasons Hotel, the historic Astoria Hotel or the opulent former palace, the Taleon Imperial Hotel.

 After comparing and studying the three establishments' information, photos, reviews, map locations and Youtube videos, I decided I was in the mood for something royally Russian.
 The Taleon Imperial Hotel was billed as the only palace hotel in St Petersburg.
-All little about it's colorful, interesting history needs to be shared.
+All little about it's colorful history needs to be shared.

 Originally designed in 1768 by the famed French architect, Jean-Baptiste de la Monthe, on a coveted parcel of land donated by Catherine the Great to the city's powerful Chief of Police, Nikolai Chicherin.
 This new palace quickly became a hotbed of activity for the powerful city elites.
 In the mid-1800's two of St Petersburg's wealthiest merchants, the Eliseev brothers, bought the grand building and made it even more magnificent by adding an ecclectic mix of Renaissance, Baroque, Rococo and French Empire style changes to the interior.
 The Eliseev's famed Culture Salon was frequented by the likes of Dostoyevsky and Turgenev, two of Russia's most renowned authors.